Gerson Rodrigues (footballer, born 1995)

-Gerson Rodrigues Correia Leal (born 20 June 1995) is a professional footballer who plays as a midfielder for Al-Wehda, on loan from Ukrainian Premier League club Dynamo Kyiv.
-Born in Portugal, he represents the Luxembourg national team.
+Gerson Rodrigues Correia Leal (born 20 June 1995) is a professional footballer who plays as a forward for Thai League 1 club Kanchanaburi Power.
+Born in Portugal, he played for the Luxembourg national team.

 A goalscoring midfielder, Rodrigues is the first Luxembourgish footballer to play in the group stage of the UEFA Champions League.
+He is the all-time leading goalscorer for the Luxembourg national team.

+Rodrigues was convicted of three counts of assault and battery on 26 March 2025, one of which involved domestic violence against his former partner.
+He received an 18-month suspended prison sentence, a fine of €1,500, and had to pay €2,430 in damages to his ex-partner.
+He played two matches for the national team in June 2025, a move which outraged female politicians and female rights groups, before the FLF announced his suspension from the national team in August 2025.

 Club career

 Early career

 Rodrigues was born in the Portuguese town of Pragal, near Lisbon.
 He began his youth career in France with FC Metz.
-He was unable to make a breakthrough into the first-team squad at Metz and went on to play club football in Luxembourg for FC Swift Hesperange, Racing FC Union Luxembourg CS Fola Esch.
+He was unable to make a breakthrough into the first-team squad at Metz and went on to play club football in Luxembourg for FC Swift Hesperange, Racing FC Union Luxembourg, and CS Fola Esch.
 From there, he moved to SC Telstar in the Netherlands.

 On 30 January 2018, Rodrigues signed for Sheriff Tiraspol.
 On 10 July 2018, he made his debut in the UEFA Champions League qualifying round against Torpedo Kutaisi.
 After winning the league title with Sheriff in Moldova, Rodrigues signed for Júbilo Iwata on 16 January 2019.
 He quickly became a key player for Júbilo, scoring 7 goals in 18 matches for the club.